Rehab Home Loans: (833) 600-0036

-A provision should be included in the sales contract that the buyer has applied for FHA 203k financing, and that the contract is contingent upon loan approval and the buyer’s acceptance of additional required improvements as determined by HUD, the Appraiser or the Rehab Lender.
+A provision should be included in the sales contract that the buyer has applied for FHA 203k financing, and that the contract is contingent upon loan approval and the buyer’s acceptance of additional required improvements as determined by HUD, the Appraiser and/or the Rehab Lender.

-With the Consultant’s help a feasibility study and preliminary cost estimate is used to produce the SOR – Specification of Repairs.
-After having refined and determined the specification of repairs the Contractor submits the bid for repairs.
+With the Consultant’s help, a feasibility study and preliminary cost estimate is used to produce the SOR – Specification of Repairs.
+After having refined and determined the specification of repairs, the Contractor submits the bid for repairs.

 Note: HUD does not require a Consultant on a Streamlined 203k loan (a rehab with minor repairs that total less then $35,000 and/or that does not include structural repairs).
-However, the experience and value of the consultant’s advice can often save more than the fees charged for his/her service.
+However, the experience and value of the consultant’s advice can often save more than the fees charged for the service.

-After the appraisal and the contractor’s bid have been accepted the lender will issue a Conditional Commitment and Statement of Appraised Value to establish the maximum insurable mortgage amount for the property.
+After the appraisal and the contractor’s bid have been accepted, the lender will issue a Conditional Commitment and Statement of Appraised Value to establish the maximum insurable mortgage amount for the property.